MLB

 The sportsbook features everything you’d want for The Masters props, such as outright winner and final finishes, along with head-to-head matchups.

-How To Pick the Best The Masters Prop Betting Sites
+How To Pick the Best Masters Prop Betting Sites

 • Odds: You want to make sure that you get the best bang for your buck.
 This means that you need to find value with the odds.
 If one site has Rory McIlroy to win The Masters at +1000 but another has him at +1200, the latter is the better choice.

 • Boosts: Odds boosts are great because they provide more value for your bet.
-For example, Jon Rahm might be boosted from +600 to +850 to win The Masters.
-If you were to bet $100 on that and Rahm won, that’s a $250 difference in winnings.
+For example, Scottie Scheffler might be boosted from +400 to +650 to win The Masters.
+If you were to bet $100 on that and Scheffler won, that’s a $250 difference in winnings.
 It’s also vital that your sportsbook has a diverse selection of boosts, such as making the cut props and more.

 • Welcome Bonus: Every sportsbook has some sort of welcome offer to entice new users, but some are better than others.
 You want to prioritize first-deposit bonuses because you receive bet credits simply for funding your account.
 The maximum limit is important as well, but be mindful of any playthrough requirements.
 The fewer cumulative wagers you need to withdraw or use the bet credits, the better.

 The Masters is the biggest event in golf, so you can expect several useful promos catering to this tournament across multiple betting sites.
-We’ve already seen a terrific offer from DraftKings, which will boost the odds on any player to win the touranment by +1000.
+We’ve already seen a terrific offer from Caesars, which will boost the profit on a host of Masters prop bets by 25%.

 There’s a good chance that more sportsbooks will provide similar offers as we get closer to the tournament.
 There will definitely be a ton of odds boosts on various props, giving you more value on your wagers.

-Be sure to check our Promotions page to stay up to date on any new offers.
-Capitalizing on these bonuses are a great way to build your bankroll.
+Be sure to check the latest sportsbook promotions to stay up to date on any new offers.
+Capitalizing on these bonuses is a great way to build your bankroll.

 Best Types of Masters Prop Bets

-The best way to bet The Masters is by starting with your outright winner and placing a small wager there.
-Next, you want to bet a bit more on that player to finish in the top-10.
+The best way to bet on The Masters is by starting with your outright winner and placing a small wager there.
+Next, you want to bet a bit more on that player to finish in the top 10.
 This is a safer selection that acts as insurance for your outright winner bet.
 You could opt to add in a head-to-head matchup with your golfer against another one.

 The key here with this selection of bet types is balancing your risk.
 It’s difficult to choose the winner of a tournament, so you need to add safer bets.
 This way, if your longshot loses but your safer picks win, you’ll still be profitable for the tournament.

-Being successful at The Masters props requires a sound process.
+Being successful at betting Masters props requires a sound process.
 Let’s dive in to explore what you should look for when attacking this betting market.

 You’ll also want to take a look at recent winners at this tournament.
-Is there a pattern here that indicates that the course caters toward a specific skill-set?
+Is there a pattern here that indicates that the course caters to a specific skill set?
 Do certain golfers perform well at this tournament in comparison with other courses?
 This is another tip to guide you in your selection.

 It’s important to check in on the weather forecast for the tournament.
 If it’s expected to rain, there’s a risk that this could have an impact on the final result.
 Be mindful of this factor when deciding on your preferred golfer.